ninjha01/personal-site/content/squeeze.md

 Not only is it structurally difficult, I, perhaps like you, have no special advantages relative to a software engineer off the street.
 I have a pretty good network in my domain (the life sciences), but not one that would give me easy access to capital, financial or human.

-So if I can't credibly command the attention of users directly - I have to go a layer up - aggregating the demand of companies via freelancing.
+If I can't credibly command the attention of users directly, I have to go a layer up - aggregating the demand of companies via freelancing.
 You may be raising your eyebrows at this.
 How is this fundamentally different from being a full time employee?
 Aren't you still pumping out code for pay?

 It's true - this isn't as good as having direct relationships to paying users, but it is meaningfully better than being an employee.
 Not only do I have to integrate into a team and produce high quality code, I also have to learn how to find/attract leads and close them.
 I have to build, maintain, and get value from direct relationships to companies.